-Saxon Sound are arguably the most innovative British sound system.
-The sound, from Lewisham, boasted global chart-topping singer Maxi Priest, and culture-shifting deejays Smiley Culture, Peter King, Tippa Irie and Papa Levi.
+Saxon Sound are arguably the most innovative British soundsystem.
+The Lewisham-based sound boasted global chart-topping singer Maxi Priest and culture-shifting deejays Smiley Culture, Peter King, Tippa Irie and Papa Levi.
 And together, Saxon drew the blueprint for British mic controllers.
 “We wanted to have our own identity,” Tippa Irie tells Complex.
 Peter King introduced the “fast-chat” style, while the first UK deejay to top the Jamaican charts was Papa Levi with “Mi God, Mi King”.
 “We made Jamaica start to follow what we were doing,” adds Irie on the impact of cassette tape recordings of Saxon’s dances.

 It didn’t come without naysayers, though: some reggae fans found it too weird and electronic, while some dance music fans didn’t appreciate emcees.
 “People aren’t used to change,” says The General.
 “They’re used to what they wanna hear, so when they hear something different they’re disappointed.”
 Jungle made a little bit of splash back in Jamaica with Dave Kelly’s “Backyard Riddim”, but nothing more than that.